octagonwebstudio/Support-Forum-for-Envato/README.md

 There are many other features to help you build better websites:

-* Purchase code lists table.
 * Support expired check.
 * And much more.

 ## Be a contributor ##

-If you want to contribute, go to our [Envato Support Forum GitHub Repository](https://github.com/octagonwebstudio/Premium-Addons-for-KingComposer) and see where you can help.
+If you want to contribute, go to our [Envato Support Forum GitHub Repository](https://github.com/octagonwebstudio/Envato-Support-Forum) and see where you can help.

 ## Liked Envato Support Forum? ##